 Honor societies exist in every academic division of the college to encourage scholarship and the free interchange of ideas.
-Three societies elect members from more than one academic area:
+Two societies elect members from more than one academic area:

 - Alpha Lambda Delta, a national honor society, recognizes academic achievement among first-year students.
 Students who earn a GPA of at least 3.5 in their first year and are in the top 20 percent of the first-year class are eligible for membership throughout the remainder of their Linfield years.

 - Pi Gamma Mu is a national honor society for students in the social sciences.

 In addition to these broad-based societies, there are a number of honor societies in individual disciplines:

 - Delta Mu Delta-Epsilon Psi Chapter, national honor society in Business, was installed at Linfield in 1992.